But, your neighbor listed his home and put it under agreement in two days. And, he received $10,000 over asking!

-About 70% of your home selling successfully is based on how your price your home.
+About 70% of your home selling success is based on how your price your home.
 There is never a good reason to overprice a home.
 And on top of it, there isn’t a single agent or any amount of marketing that is going to sell an overpriced home.

-The internet is a game changer for real estate.
-Buyers have access to every home on the market at their finger tips.
+The internet is a game-changer for real estate.
+Buyers have access to every home on the market at their fingertips.
 If they don’t like your home online they aren’t scheduling a showing.

 Understand for the most part buyers choose the homes they want to see.

 A home needs to be compelling to home buyers to get them up off the couch to schedule a showing and view your home.

 What makes a home compelling is its presence online.
 But remember, price has a lot to do with how compelling a home is to a buyer.

 A home that is compelling to home buyers at $395,000 won’t be as compelling at $425,000 and will certainly have absolutely no appeal at $500,000.

 Pricing your home properly is a critical component of a home sale.
 Overprice and you may be sitting there with no showings or very few showings on your home.

 After pricing your home, the 2nd most critical piece of your home sale is presenting quality, real estate photos of your home online.
 Many agents, if they don’t have the ability to take quality real estate photos themselves, hire professional real estate photographers.
 That is what you will be competing with.

 If your agent is pulling out their cell phone at the listing appointment to photograph your home this could indicate there is trouble ahead.